Nsyilxcn Language Fluency

 - Indigenous Programs & Services at UBC’s Okanagan campus has designated Indigenous Student Advisors to provide support from your UBC application and throughout your time as a student.

 - Use the library which offers print, audiovisual and electronic research materials, a leisure-reading collection, and loaner laptops.
 It also offers research consultations, instruction, and workshops.

 - The library’s Writing and Resource Centre can help you articulate your ideas.
 Pursue your research in a range of subject areas and scholarly genres, including essay writing, grammar, presentation skills, punctuation, thesis development, and coursework.

 - Familiarize yourself with resources designed to help you succeed.
 Student Services offers a variety of academic supports, from study sessions to tutoring and writing workshops.

 Take advantage of the many opportunities to get involved and stay active — from workout space in the new Hangar Fitness Centre, to athletic courts, intramurals, fitness classes, and varsity athletics.

 Learn more at Sports and Recreation, which includes links to fitness facilities, sport clubs, intramurals, and recreation programs, as well as the nationally ranked UBC Okanagan Heat varsity teams that compete in the Canada West Universities Athletics Association.

-- The Aboriginal Centre at UBC’s Okanagan campus is a home away from home that includes a study and social space, computer lab, kitchen, and meeting room.
+- The Indigenous Centre at UBC’s Okanagan campus is a home away from home that includes a study and social space, computer lab, kitchen, and meeting room.
 The Centre’s programming encompasses the academic, social, and cultural aspects of student life.
-Visit Aboriginal Programs & Services.
+Visit Indigenous Programs & Services.